salemilab/Bayesian_phylogenetic_coevolution/README.md

-# Bayesian_phylogenetic_coevolution
+# NetCoPhylo

-This is a novel computational tool that integrates Bayesian methods into a phylogenetic framework to identify significant co-evolving sites among pre-defined subgroups of sequences.
+This is a novel computational tool that integrates Bayesian methods into a phylogenetic framework to identify significant co-evolving sites across branches among pre-defined subgroups of sequences.
 It consist of a shell script to run the R script for submitting a batch job.
 Alternatively, the Rscript can be used by itself.

 The input of the tool includes a phylogenetic tree in nexus format (from BEAST¹) and a .json file generated in Nexstrain².